josefpihrt/dotmarkdown/src/DotMarkdown.Docusaurus/docs/NuGetReadme.md

 # DotMarkdown.Docusaurus

-Extension of DotMarkdown package for Docusaurus markdown.
+Extension of DotMarkdown for Docusaurus markdown.

 ## Supported Frameworks